Home Conversion Tracking How to Create a Postback URL in Affiliate Marketing. What It Is & How It Works?

 When the tracker receives a Postback URL from an affiliate platform with its click ID, it will activate the traffic source Postback URL and send it back with the click ID value.
 The postback URL of the traffic source must contain precisely the click ID value that was passed on to the tracker via the campaign URL.

-An example of a Postback URL that can be used in affiliate marketing
+Postback URL examples used in affiliate marketing

 Let’s inspect an example of a Postback URL and see which parameters it operates.